Our motto of "One Team, One Mission: Committed to Public Safety Professionalism" says it all.

 Leveraging our experience and business model will substantially reduce your agency’s exposure to liability while cutting operating costs and inculcating a culture of professionalism.
 Our on-line training modules, accreditation expertise, and web-based policy management experience are second to none.
 Our record of success is well established and growing rapidly because we customize every policy and training module for our client agencies while doing it much faster and significantly cheaper than they can do it themselves.
 Our value to your agency is further enhanced by virtue of the fact that staff needed to develop policy, prepare training curriculums, and manage your accreditation efforts can remain doing operations, saving your agency additional expenses.

-To date, the company has been directly retained to assist in excess of in excess 200 separate law enforcement agencies and currently conducts in-service training for in excess of 4000 police officers each month.
+To date, the company has been directly retained to assist in excess of in excess 250 separate law enforcement agencies and currently conducts in-service training for in excess of 5000 police officers from over 125 different departments each month.

 Frank E. Rodgers retired as the Deputy Superintendent of the New Jersey State Police in 2007 at the rank of Lt.
 Colonel after twenty-five years of service.
 While serving in the second highest ranking position in the largest police department in the State of New Jersey, he led the Investigations Branch which consisted of in excess of 900 detectives, analysts and scientists assigned to 57 different units with an annual budget of in excess of seventy-five (75) million dollars.
 A strong advocate of police professionalism, strategic planning and accountability, he initiated and directed a complete restructuring of the organization’s investigative assets predicated on the principles of “Intelligence Led Policing”.
 During his tenure as the Deputy Superintendent of Investigations, he directed the development of the “Practical Guide to Intelligence Led Policing” which was published by the Center for Policing and Terrorism at the Manhattan Institute and was adopted in February 2009 by the U.S. Department of Justice as a national model for conducting law enforcement operations.